-1. It is not permissible to absent oneself fromprayers intentionally, and it is not proper to abandon them without a justifiable excuse.
-2. It is generally advisable to join salaat e jama'ah in although in the first and second rakat you could also join in at 3.
+1. It is not permissible to absent oneself from it is not proper to abandon them without a justifiable excuse. prayers intentionally, and 2.
+It is generally advisable to join salaatul jama'ah inand second rakah you could also join in at although in the first 3.
 When you join at ruku the Imam of the prayer should prolong the 4.
-In first line immediately after Imam, it is Sunnah ifor learned people join.
-5. You should stand close to each other, shoulder to shoulder in line.
-It is to start or join in a new line when there is still space in the front line.
-6. Mamumeen praying behind Imam should recite all Dhikr except the recitation of the first and second in the 1st and 2nd Rakat.
-7. It is necessary for you to recite silently all the recitations that are Wajib or Sunnah to follow Imam and not to recite Imam, especially intentionally, as this will make your Salaat Baatil.
+In first line immediately after Imam, it is Sunnah ifjoin. or learned people 5.
+You should stand close to each other, shoulder to shoulder in to start or join in a new line when there is still space in the from 6.
+Ma'mumeen praying behind Imam should recite all Dhikr exce and second in the 1st and 2nd Rakah. ept the recitation of the first 7.
+It is necessary for you to recite silently all the recitations that a follow Imam and not to recite Imam, especia make your salaah batil. -

-Chapter 12: Salaaht al-Jumah
+Chapter 12: Salaat al-Jumah